raghavgautam/init/README.md

 init
 ====
-My setup configuration and scripts.
+My Emacs configuration and some setup scripts.